platformsh/platformsh-docs/docs/src/guides/drupal9/memcached.md

 ### Add the Drupal module

-You will need to add the [Memcache](https://www.drupal.org/project/memcache) module to your project.
-If you are using Composer to manage your Drupal site (which we recommend), run:
+You need to add the [Memcache](https://www.drupal.org/project/memcache) module to your project.
+If you're using Composer to manage your Drupal site (which is recommended), run:

 ```bash
 composer require drupal/memcache